MasterZean/z2-stdlib/stdlib/sys.core/color/sys.core.ColorRGBA.api.md

 This class is only suited for storing low dynamic range colors.

-Since all channels are stored in 8bit unsigned integers, this class is better suited for storing colors rather than manipulating them.
+Since all channels are stored in 8 bit unsigned integers, this class is better suited for storing colors rather than manipulating them.
 But it still has the full set of manipulation API.

 ## Constructors